JuniorHockey.io

 Roster limits would also create a more competitive environment for roster spots.
 There should be more to the recruiting process than going out to Vegas and signing any and everyone that’s seen.
 And we see a lot of that these days.

 I am excited for the possibility of the NA3HL and USPHL becoming a bigger part of the ladder of development.
-Our 2006s in the leagues have earned opportunities within the NAHL and NCDC and have climbed the ladder to the Tier II level of play with success already this season.
+Our 17-18 year olds in the leagues have earned opportunities within the NAHL and NCDC and have climbed the ladder to the Tier II level of play with success in the past.
 This simply proves that parents don’t have to mortgage the house to play AAA for that last year of 18AAAA.

-And it’s also very clear he’s going to get a lot further in hockey than any of the twenty-bombs living out their last slice of hockey pie.
+And it’s also very clear our young prospects are going to get a lot further in hockey than any of the twenty-bombs living out their last slice of hockey pie.